ladynem/phase1-project/README.md

-# BOREDOM BE BUSTED!
+# BOREDOM BEGONE!
 Phase 1 Project for Flatiron School

 ## PROJECT STATUS
 Draft mode: March 2024

 ## DESCRIPTION
-Bust your boredom by generating a list of activities with the click of a button.
-Choose from a list of 5 activity types or take a chance to view random activities and never be bored again.
+Bust boredom by generating a list of activities with the click of a button.
+Be surprised, or choose from a list of activity types.
+Bookmark this page to never be bored again!

 ## VISUALS
 Draft: GIF coming soon